kanamandarajesh/simply-jet/README.md

 # 2. KMS Configuration
 The KMS (Key Management Service) setup will provide encryption for data at rest in S3 and EBS volumes.
+## kms.tf – Define KMS for S3 and EBS Encryption